guming/browserOnly/ARCHITECTURE.md

 - The Tracking Module provides persistence and monitoring services
 - The Options Page configures the extension settings used by the Background Module
 - The Models Module provides a flexible interface for multiple LLM providers
+- The PDF Viewer Module operates independently but leverages the Background Module's LLM configuration
+- The PDF Interceptor (content script) redirects PDF navigations to the custom viewer
+- The PDF AI Assistant communicates with the Background Module for LLM interactions

 ## Provider System